Harry-0107/RAG-chat-app/README.md

 7. Issues during Deployment.
 - Vercel didn't support Puppeteer as it was missing "Chrome for Puppeteer", and it doesn't support running a full chrome browser.
 - so i had to switch to Playwright as it works better in serverless environments like vercel.
+- playwright actually needed more space for all its browser installations (around 500+mb) but vercel only offered 250mb for the serverless environment.
+- so i switched back to puppeteer-core but which only includes the essential functions along with a lightweight headless chromium browser to perform the scraping.